Doves in the Wind: Release and reception

 "Doves in the Wind" was released via SoundCloud on June 8, 2017 – hours before Ctrl – as a promotional single from the album.
 In the US, it peaked at numbers 12 on Billboards Bubbling Under Hot 100 chart, 2 on Bubbling Under R&B/Hip-Hop Songs, and 13 on Hot R&B Songs.
-It also peaked at number 6 on New Zealand Heatseekers.
-The song has been certified platinum in Canada (by Music Canada) and the US (by the Recording Industry Association of America).
+It also peaked at number 6 on the New Zealand Heatseekers chart.
+The song has been certified double platinum in the US, platinum in Canada, and silver in the UK.

-In reviews of Ctrl, various critics praised the balanced chemistry between SZA and Lamar.
-Vibes Clarissa Brooks and The Irish Timess Jim Carroll wrote that even though Lamar had a tendency to "dominate" his features, he gave SZA the necessary space for them to leave an equal amount of impact.
-Tara Joshi of The Observer had similar thoughts, saying: "The presence of big names like [...]
+Music critics wrote positively about "Doves in the Wind", saying that the collaboration between SZA and Lamar was synergistic.
+Vibes Clarissa Brooks and The Irish Timess Jim Carroll wrote that even though Lamar had a tendency to "dominate" the songs he featured in, he gave SZA the necessary space for them to leave an equal amount of impact.
+Tara Joshi of The Observer had similar thoughts.
+She wrote in her review of Ctrl, "[t]he presence of big names like [...]
 Lamar is exciting, but ultimately they're just complementing SZA's moment".
-Other points of praise include Lamar's verse itself, which The AV Clubs Clayton Purdom said was one of his best "post-Damn" (April 2017).
-Voynovskaya and Uproxxs Brandon Caldwell found humor in the bluntness of some lyrics, such as "highkey, your dick is weak, buddy".
-Voynovskaya likened the amusement she felt to the thrill of being in a "slumber party with your best girlfriends".
+Other points of praise included Lamar's verse itself, which The AV Clubs Clayton Purdom said was one of his best post-Damn (released April 2017).
+Voynovskaya and Uproxxs Brandon Caldwell found SZA's blunt songwriting humorous, independently quoting the lyric "highkey, your dick is weak, buddy".
+Voynovskaya likened the amusement she felt while listening to the thrill of being in a "slumber party with your best girlfriends".